Do female priests represent a true religious reform?

 Female leaders and Islam

-Some critics in Denmark have compared the Danish churches’ inclusion of female priests to Danish mosques., where there are currently very few female imams in the whole country.
-A well-known frontrunner, female imam Sherin Khankan and founder of Scandinavia’s first female mosque, is a strong voice in fighting to get more female imams in Denmark.
+Some critics in Denmark have compared the Danish churches’ inclusion of female priests to Danish mosques, where there are currently very few female imams.
+Well-known frontrunner Sherin Khankan, female imam, and founder of Scandinavia’s first female mosque, is a strong voice in fighting to get more female imams in Denmark.
 Though female imams are not uncommon worldwide, they generally have less power in Islam, and for instance cannot marry two people or lead prayers for a male audience.
-This is something that women like Sherin Khankan are fighting to change, as it is still very controversial for women to take on the role as an imam – even in Scandinavia.
+This is something that women like Sherin Khankan are fighting to change, as it is still very controversial for women to take on the role of an imam – even in Scandinavia.
 This poses questions about the theological nature of different religions, as it seems easier for a woman to become a Christian priest than to become an imam.

 Cultural or religious reformation?

 In conclusion, the question of female religious heads in Scandinavia is fascinating.
 However, it seems not to be a trend across religions, and seems to be very constricted to Christian institutions in Scandinavia.
 This poses two questions.
 First, is this trend caused by the idea that Christianity has experienced more gender-based reformation in the past hundred years than most other religions, or is it rather caused by Scandinavian Christianity generally being more cultural than religious?
 Second, will other religions in Scandinavia perhaps follow the same trend in the next couple of years, as it is a part of the world that is renowned for its ambitious strives for gender equality?
 With Scandinavian public figures like Sherin Khankan, there is perhaps hope that it is a societal shift to a less male-dominated religious sphere, and not just a Christian phenomenon.
 However, only time will tell.

 Would you like to know more about similar topics?
 Go to the EARS Dashboard and receive free weekly updates.